 Polis: Nature at its Best

 This rural region is probably one of the best-kept secrets of the Mediterranean.
-It contains one of the last nesting grounds for green and loggerhead turtles, whose numbers have been greatly increased thanks to a successful conservation project on the sandy beaches of Lara.
-The area is criss-crossed by many beautiful nature trails where you can spot rare endemic plants like the Cyprus orchid, tulip, and crocus that grow here, or watch migrating birds fly by overhead.
+It contains one of the last nesting grounds for green and loggerhead turtles, whose numbers have greatly increased thanks to a successful conservation project on the sandy beaches of Lara.
+The area is criss-crossed by many beautiful nature trails where you can spot rare endemic plants such as the Cyprus orchid, tulip, and crocus, or watch migrating birds fly overhead.
 Read more

 Pafos Regional Board of Tourism

-• To promote the region of Pafos as a quality tourist destination
+- To promote the region of Pafos as a quality tourist destination

-• To coordinate activities between the private and government sectors, especially for problem solving related to the tourism industry
+- To coordinate activities between the private and government sectors, especially for problem solving related to the tourism industry